 HBO's 'Big Little Lies'

-In 2018 Woodley starred in the oceanic thriller Adrift, directed by Baltasar Kormákur and co-starring Sam Claflin.
+Between the two seasons, Woodley starred in the oceanic thriller Adrift (2018), directed by Baltasar Kormákur and co-starring Sam Claflin.

 After developing an interest in health and environmentalism while in high school, Shailene Woodley began creating her own homemade products, including deodorant and toothpaste.